logfellow/logstash-logback-encoder/README.md

 ### Omit Common Frames

-Nested stacktraces often contain redudant frames that can safely be omitted without loosing any valuable information.
+Nested stacktraces often contain redundant frames that can safely be omitted without loosing any valuable information.

 The following example shows a standard stack trace of an exception with a single root cause: